cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 ## Additional requirement:
 This sketch currently work on ESP32 library by Espressif Systems version 2.0.17 and below only.
 If you use updated board library, you will get errors.
+Starting May 9, 2026 update, this firmware now requires LCD and buttons to setup the device for the first time.
+I may revise this soon and have an option to set everything in the captive portal so it can work again without LCD and buttons.

 ## Usage
 Assuming you have already built the FUGU MPPT Solar Charge Controller using AngeloCasi's guide, here are the steps flashing this firmware version: